 Main Timeline Menu

 INTRO.
-Buddhism came to Japan during the Asuka Period, with the earliest sculptures and texts imported first from Korea then China.
+Korea and China bring Buddhism to Japan during the Asuka Period, with the earliest sculptures and texts imported first from Korea then China.
 In subsequent decades, as the Japanese made their own sculptures, the resulting pieces looked almost identical to their Korean and Chinese counterparts.
-Extant statues from this period display a profound artistic influence from both nations, although the Korean influence is subsequently supplanted by the powerful artistic forces flowing out of China's Tang dynasty (Jp. = Tou 唐; 618-907 AD).
-Small gilt-bronze statues (kondouzou 金銅像) were by far the most popular form of Buddhist art in Japan.
+Extant statues from this period display a profound artistic influence from both nations, although the Korean influence is subsequently supplanted by the powerful artistic forces flowing out of China’s Tang dynasty (Jp. = Tō 唐; 618-907 AD).
+Small gilt-bronze statues (kondōzō 金銅像) were by far the most popular form of Buddhist art in early Japan.
 Hundreds are still extant.

 Bosatsu 7th Century, Horyuji (Houryuuji) Temple in Nara